 The Chilanchu Vihara is on top of the southern hill.
 It has a central stupa and four stupas around it.
 It has statues and bells.

 Kakani is an old hill station, home to the Tamang ethnic group, situated 2,073m above sea level.
-In fact until very recently it housed the summer retreat for diplomats of the British Embassy.
-Today it is a peaceful park area where people from Kathmandu comes for a day trip and picnic.
-The best time to come and enjoy the views of the Ganesh Himal, Annapurna and Dhaulagiri ranges would be any day except Saturday – due to the afore mentioned picnickers!
+In fact, until very recently it housed the summer retreat for diplomats of the British Embassy.
+Today it is a peaceful park area where people from Kathmandu come for a day trip and picnic.
+The best time to come and enjoy the views of the Ganesh Himal, Annapurna, and Dhaulagiri ranges would be any day except Saturday – due to the aforementioned picnickers!
 The Thai Memorial Park is located here which commemorates the 113 victims of the 1992 Thai Airlines crash.

-Kulekhani is best known for the hydropower damn which provides visitors with a lake like environment and the opportunity for boating!
-Its breathtaking scenery, landscape, rivers, waterfalls and flora are well worth the time it takes to get there from Kathmandu.
-Once the ancient trade route with India, you can also see a number of mini Buddhist stupas on the way.
-Actually you can combine a trip with visiting the Buddhist town of Pharping with its monastery and sacred cave.
+Kulekhani is best known for the hydropower damn which provides visitors with a lake-like environment and the opportunity for boating!
+Its breathtaking scenery, landscape, rivers, waterfalls, and flora are well worth the time it takes to get there from Kathmandu.
+Once the ancient trade route with India, you can also see several mini Buddhist stupas on the way.
+You can combine a trip with visiting the Buddhist town of Pharping with its monastery and sacred cave.
 There is also the possibility to stop at the Bheda Farm at Chitlang.

 This hill area is just 15 km from Kathmandu and is very popular with locals for picnics and just getting out into the fresh air!
 Offering panoramic views of the valley it’s a great place just to relax.
 For those who want a bit more adventure, paragliding is also now available.
 Please ask us for details.